MCG-NJU/Structured-Sparse-RCNN/README.md

 ## Pre-trained Models

+The pre-trained backbone weights for our models are aligned with the ones for faster r-cnn.
+This can ensure a fair comparison of backbone to other SGG methods.
+These weights can be found in: [BGNN-SGG](https://github.com/SHTUPLUS/PySGG) (OI) and [Scene-Graph-Benchmark.pytorch](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch) (VG).

-You can download pretrained models here:
+You can download our pretrained models here:

 ### VG